rrusuu/go-simplified-alignments/README.md

 # go-simplified-alignments

-Simplified versions of reading alignment methods in genomics
+This project contains three simplified algorithms for reading alignment in genomics: (Simple) Greedy Alignment, Overlap-Layout-Consensus (OLC) Alignment, and De-Bruijn Alignment.

+*descriptions for alignments will be added later*